 Clothing can also link a drawing to a culture or a time and

 place.
 If you are interested in drawings from the past with a more historical bent, or for the future,

 clothing can enable you to achieve your ends.
 Clothing can make that narrative element clearer to your viewer than a figure whose clothing doesn't lend itself to a specific context.
 But always remember that the gesture and facial features or

 body position of a figure drawing are really what will make it successful and

-articulate, not the clothing that it wears.
+articulate, not just the clothing worn.